Joe-Thompson/node-api2-project/README.md

 - clone **your copy** of this repository.
 - **CD into the folder** where you cloned the repository.
 - Type `npm install` to download all dependencies.
-- To start the server, type `npm run server` from the root folder (where the _package.json_ file is).
-The server is configured to restart automatically as you make changes.
+- To start the index, type `npm run index` from the root folder (where the _package.json_ file is).
+The index is configured to restart automatically as you make changes.

 ### Database Persistence Helpers